Our approach starts with visibility.

 Our local labour standards experts shadow a minimum of 15% of third-party audits at Superdry production sites and complete “Control Audits” (repeated) with dedicated external integrity auditors to check consistency in results where we have concerns.

-- Accommodation provided by the factory, or by a third-party and utilised by the factory, we will include accommodation space(s) within scope of the ethical audit.
-Accommodation is required to meet local baseline requirements and the standards defined in our Code of Practice and Migrant Worker Standards – whichever affords the worker the greatest protection.
+Where accommodation is provided by the factory, or where subcontracted accommodation is used, we will include accommodation space(s) within scope of the ethical audit.
+Accommodation is required to meet local legal requirements and the standards defined in our Code of Practice and Migrant Worker Standards, whichever provides the worker the greatest protection.

 We intend to continue to support our factories to improve worker engagement while continuing to establish sustainable and ethically compliant management systems.